spiroyster/neurosys/README.md

     #include "neurosys.hpp"

-The neurosys namespace contains everything required to create neural networks and train these networks to learn and predict.
+The neurosys namespace contains everything required to create neural networks and start training...

+### Current support.

+* feedforward neural networks.
+* backpropagation through gd and sgd.
+* Sigmoid, softmax and tanh activations.
+* Squared Error  (MSE) and Cross Entropy (CE) loss functions.

-### Build nix.
+# Build

-There is a makefile at root which will build binaries and place them in bin folder.
+neurosys is a header only library so no compilation for the library is required.
+There are examples and tests which are included and these are built and deposited in /neurosys/bin.

+## win (VS2017)

+VS2017 solution file can be found /msvc/neurosys.sln and contains all the test and example projects.

+## *nix (GCC)

+Makefile supplied for bulding with gcc.

 To build the tests...